-Nortex Communications continued its usual participation in various training activities conducted by industry groups such as Texas Statewide Telephone Cooperative, Inc., Texas Telephone Association, National Telephone Cooperative Association, and others.
-These training activities helped to further train its existing workforce and offers opportunities for development and advancement of existing employees.
+Nortex Communications continued its usual participation in various training activities conducted by industry groups such as Texas Telephone Association, National Telephone Cooperative Association, and others.
+These training activities helped to further train its existing workforce and offered opportunities for development and advancement of existing employees.

-Specialized training was conducted by various vendors who provided training for new equipment and technology installed in particular for the Innovative System's billing system and engineering and mapping systems and accounting system installed as well as training offered by our vendor Calix.
+Specialized training was conducted by various vendors who provided training for new equipment and technology installed, in particular for the Innovative System's billing, engineering, accounting and mapping systems as well as training offered by our technology vendor Calix.
 In addition, the company utilized several on-line training courses.